walb-linux/walb-tools/doc/server-config.md

 ```

 For detail options, use `-h` option of server executables,
-or see `get_server_args()` function of `stest/walb.py`.
+or see `get_server_args()` function of `python/walb/walb.py`.

-You should start server process in order of archives, proxies, and storages.
+You should start server processes in order of archives, proxies, and storages.
 Since proxy servers will connect archive servers in the background,
 storage servers will connect proxy servers in the background.

 ## Server process configuration example

+Assume the minimal layout.
 Let `hostS0`, `hostP0`, `hostA0` be hosts for your backup group,
-all ports of servers be `10000`,
+port number be `10000` for all the servers,
 base directory of servers be `/var/walb/ID`,
 log path of each servers be `/var/walb/ID.log`,
-and LVM volume group for the archive serer be `vg0`.
+and LVM volume group for the primary archive server be `vg0`.

 Specify the following commands to start server processes:
 ```